 Your lawyer can also help you navigate any issues that come up regarding Florida’s comparative negligence laws.
 In some collision cases, a victim can be found partially liable if the defendant presents evidence against them.

-If the negligent driver in your case attempts this and is successful, it will impact the amount of damages the court will award you.
+If the negligent driver in your case attempts this and is successful, it will impact the number of damages the court will award you.
 Your attorney can prepare your case to help disprove or minimize any liability on your part so you can fight to receive the compensation you need.

 Reach out to our firm for a complimentary case assessment.
 We can discuss your damages and potential liability case today when you call (954) 633-8270.